ian-yitzhak/ian-yitzhak/README.md

 Automating workflows to improve efficiency and reduce manual overhead

-🔹 Beyond Code
+**🔹 Beyond Code**

-Outside of coding, I focus on strategic innovation—merging technology with education, business growth, and career development.
+Outside of coding, I focus on strategic innovation merging technology with education, business growth, and career development.
 I enjoy creating systems that go beyond functionality to deliver measurable impact.